eliasm307/scenarios/README.md

 Scenarios is a game where you try to guess what your friends would do in different AI generated situations.

-The aim of the game is to learn more about how your friends think and have fun!
+The aim of the game is to learn more about how your friends think and have fun answering the question "What would you do?".

 **Note:** This game is still in development, contributions are welcome!